EmirDelicR/starter-pack-react/application/backend/README.md

 };
 ```

-Add document of specific route to main document
+Add document of the specific route to the main document

 ```js
 import { login } from './routes/auth';